 This study will use Earth Observation data in the predictive mapping of 1) “hot spots” for the emergence and establishment of vector species in the Atlantic region, and 2) human vulnerability to vector-borne diseases.
 This mapping should consider future climate projections and expected trends for human population dynamics.
 The results obtained will allow health professionals, decision makers and general public to ensure adequate surveillance policies, capable and cost-effective responses enabling the timely implementation of measures that could prevent or mitigate the establishment of emerging vector species or the occurrence of disease outbreaks.

-AIR Centre PhD grants are aimed at applicants enrolled or that comply with the requirements to enrol for PhD related studies and who wish to carry out research towards this degree.
+AIR Centre PhD grants are aimed at applicants enrolled or that comply with the requirements to enroll for PhD related studies and who wish to carry out research towards this degree.
 Candidates with a degree in Geography, Environmental Sciences, Biology, Health Sciences, and related areas may apply.
 Previous experience in Geographic Information Systems and in editing and processing data in spreadsheets are preferred criteria.

 Summary of work plan

-The candidate will closely collaborate with the supervisor(s) in the development of a thesis plan, within a three-year time horizon, that should fit in the context of the scholarship announced here and in the scientific priorities and research objectives of the AIR Centre and the participating institutions ( IGOT, CES and Fiocruz).
+The candidate will closely collaborate with the supervisor(s) in the development of a thesis plan, within a three-year time horizon, that should fit in the context of the scholarship announced here and in the scientific priorities and research objectives of the AIR Centre and the participating institutions ( IGOT, CES and Fiocruz)

 Name(s) of supervisor(s)

-César Capinha, Institute of Geography and Spatial Planning (IGOT)
+Prof. César Capinha, Institute of Geography and Spatial Planning (IGOT)

-Carla A. Sousa, Institute of Hygiene and Tropical Medicine (IHMT)
+Prof. Carla A. Sousa, Institute of Hygiene and Tropical Medicine (IHMT)

 Name(s) of hosting institution(s)